-In all cases, if the student is not satisfied with the decision, he or she may appeal the judgment by requesting a hearing before the College Conduct Committee.
-The student must obey the terms of the initial decision pending the outcome of the appeal, i.e.: a student who has been suspended or expelled from school may not be on school property.
+In all cases, if the student is not satisfied with the decision, he or she may appeal the decision by requesting a hearing before the College Conduct and Grievance Committee.
+This Committee may not include participants involved in the initial decision-making process.
+The student must adhere to the terms of the initial decision pending the outcome of the appeal (i.e., a student who has been suspended or expelled from school may not be on school property).

-- 1. The request must be made in writing to the Dean of Student Affairs, within five (5) working days of the original decision and it must include the student's reasons for the appeal. - 2.
+- 1. The request must be made in writing to the Campus President within five (5) working days of the original decision, and it must include the student's reasons for the appeal. - 2.
 The request must include specific reasons why the student feels the disciplinary process, the finding, and/or the sanction should be reviewed by a committee. - 3.
 If no request for appeal is made, the decision is final. - 4.
-Requests for a hearing will result in the College Conduct Committee being contacted to arrange a hearing not less than two or more than fifteen calendar days after notice of the original decision has been given to the student.
-The maximum time limit for scheduling a hearing may be extended at the discretion of the Dean of Student Affairs if the decision is rendered during a break between terms when most faculty and students are off campus. - 5.
-The Campus Student Conduct/Appeals Committee will hold a hearing on the appeal and make a recommendation regarding disposition of the appeal.
+Requests for a hearing will result in the College Conduct and Grievance Committee being contacted to arrange a hearing not less than two or more than fifteen calendar days after notice of the original decision has been given to the student.
+The maximum time limit for scheduling a hearing may be extended at the discretion of the Campus President if the decision is rendered during a break between terms when most faculty and students are off campus. - 5.
+The College Conduct and Grievance Committee will hold a hearing on the appeal and make a recommendation regarding disposition of the appeal.
 This committee will be comprised of staff and faculty members not involved in making the initial disciplinary decision.
-Committee members are chosen at the sole discretion of the College and will be comprised of at least one Program Chair or coordinator, one faculty member, and one staff member.
-The College reserves the right to exclude a student member from the Conduct Committee when circumstances merit. - 6.
-The Dean of Student Affairs or his/her designee will coordinate and provide logistical support to the hearing. - 7.
-The student making the appeal and the person bringing the charges will be provided an opportunity to address the committee in person. - 8.
+Committee members are chosen at the sole discretion of the College and will be comprised of at least one program chair/coordinator, one faculty member, and one staff member.
+If there are no program chairs available, another faculty member may be included. - 6.
+The Campus President or their designee will coordinate and provide logistical support to the hearing. - 7.
+The student making the appeal and the employee most familiar with the circumstances will be provided with an opportunity to address the committee in person. - 8.
 The student may be accompanied by one person (family member, friend, etc.) as an observer.
 The student may not be accompanied by an attorney.
-The committee may prohibit from attending or remove any person who disrupts the proceedings of the committee. - 9.
-The committee shall determine all matters relating to the conduct of the hearing including, for example, relevancy of evidence, duration of the hearing or any part thereof, procedures, the weight to be given any evidence. - 10.
-The committee will report back to the Campus President or his/her designee with its recommendation following its review of the appeal. - 11.
-The Campus President or his/her designee will render a written decision, based on committee recommendation and input, on the appeal within thirty calendar days from receipt of the appeal and communicate this promptly to the student. - 12.
-The Campus President's decision shall be final.
+The committee may prohibit from attending or remove any person who disrupts the proceedings of the committee.

+- 9. The committee shall determine all matters relating to the conduct of the hearing including, for example, relevancy of evidence, duration of the hearing or any part thereof, procedures, the weight to be given any evidence. - 10.
+The committee will report back to the Campus President or their designee with its decision following its review of the appeal. - 11.
+The Campus President or their designee will communicate the committee's final written decision on the appeal within thirty calendar days from receipt of the appeal and communicate this promptly to the student.
+If the process will extend beyond thirty days, communication to the student will be made at reasonable intervals until the final decision is made. - 12.
+The Appeal's Committee's decision shall be final.